 3. Where do you live and work?

 Are you in the middle of Hackney or Shoreditch, or in the middle of nowhere in Wales?
 How does your studio or location influence your creative work?
-People find it fascinating to see how your studio looks like, and to see pictures of you at work, or from your surroundings.
-I have worked with many Scottish creatives and it’s wonderful to see how the Highlands or islands influence their use of colour, texture and materials.
+People find it fascinating to see what your studio looks like, pictures of you at work, or of your surroundings.
+I have worked with many Scottish creatives and it’s wonderful to see how the Highlands or islands influence their use of colour, texture, and materials.

 Write an email or extended blog post about where you live and work, and how that specifically impacts on your work and business.

 People love to see the provenance of your work and where you create.
-They are often jealous of the life style of the creative! (oh, if only they would know!)
+They are often jealous of the life style of the creative! (oh, if they only knew!).
+You can share your favourite local places, eg/ walks, cafes, shops and galleries, almost like a tourist guide.
+Shouting out local businesses is also a lovely things to do!

 Let’s face it … who doesn’t love to have a little peek into other people’s lives!

-These behind-the-scenes images and films are very popular on Instagram too.
-And you can add this to your website’s ‘About Me’ page too.
-We love it how glass artists Stephen Gillies and Kate Jones of Gillies Jones share pictures and details of their workshop and surroundings in the North York Moors National Park, and how their environment influences them daily.
+These behind-the-scenes images and films are very popular on social media too.
+You could even add this to your website’s ‘About Me’ page.
+We love how glass artists Stephen Gillies and Kate Jones of Gillies Jones share pictures and details of their workshop and surroundings in the North York Moors National Park, and how their environment influences them daily.

 4. Who are your role models or heroes?

 Who truly inspires you?
-Are they other creatives in your field, or are they long gone poets, bio-scientists or world peace campaigners?
-Or was it your grandma who taught you how to knit or who stood up for herself and said it as it was?
+Are they other creatives in your field, long gone poets, bio-scientists, or world peace campaigners?
+Was it your grandma who taught you how to knit or who stood up for herself and said it as it was?

 Or maybe you could do a Q&A or short interview with your role models and publish that on your blog?

-Do you want to share your inspirations, passions and values a bit more?
-Want to add a bit more creative content to your blog or emails?
+Do you want to share your inspirations, passions, and values a bit more?
+Do you want to add a bit more creative content to your blogs or emails?

-• Write a book review of a book and share that with your readers.
+• Write a book review and share that with your subscribers and followers.
 Will it be a technical, creative, historical or business book?
-How can you share your own inspiration, values and knowledge with your readers?
+How can you share your own inspiration, values, and knowledge with your readers?

 • Or if you have exhibited at a craft fair or trade show then writing a blog post about the event can be a great follow up email after the show.

-These type of review blogs can be great if you want to become an expert in your field, or if you want to start curating or writing more too.
+These type of review blogs can be useful if you want to become an expert in your field, or if you want to start curating or writing more too.

-We regularly review books on The Design Trust blog that are relevant.
+We regularly review books on The Design Trust blog that are relevant to creative business owners.
 You can find our favourite creative business planning books here and our selected time management books here.

 6. Share your creative process.

 Do you find it difficult to write anything at all?
-Then do think about using video, images or podcasts even.
+Then think about using video, images, or podcasts even.

-Short videos of you at work are extremely popular on Instagram and Facebook.
+Short videos of you at work are extremely popular on Instagram, Facebook, TikTok and YouTube Shorts.

-Keep it short – up to 3 minutes is perfect.
+Keep them short – up to 3 minutes is perfect.

-And no, you don’t have to show everything and give all your technical secrets away!
-But it is surprising that many potential clients might not realise what is actually involved in creating your lovely handmade products.
+You don’t have to show everything and give all your technical secrets away!
+Many potential customers might not realise what is actually involved in creating your lovely handmade products and would love to see how you do what you do!

 7. Show designs and products in process.